intruder-detection/nestjs-drizzle-multiple-schemas/README.md

   * Multiple schemas
   * Custom logger (with interpolated queries)
   * Example with reusable DAO
-    * abstract.dao shows a way to have reusable Drizzle ORM queries for some actions that are performed for all actions
+    * abstract.dao shows a way to have reusable Drizzle ORM queries for some actions
       * getAll
       * getById (UUID)
       * getBySingleKey